Thank you for your interest in holding your event at Duke Chapel!

 Security/EMS—Plans for security and EMS are highly recommended for large events, and may be required for certain events.
 If you have questions, please contact Duke Police.

 Setup—The Chapel is primarily meant to be used “as-is” with limited decorations and no changes that would obscure its architecture or fixtures.
 The event organizer is responsible for coordinating all setup and must be present during the allotted setup time.
 Setup includes arranging chairs, distributing microphones (see above about AV), providing any printed materials, and placing decorations.
 Aisles and exits must be kept clear at all times.
 Please note that chairs and other equipment may not be stored in Memorial Chapel.
-If chairs need to be moved offsite and/or heavy equipment brought in (such as concert risers), you are required to use a moving company such as DeHaven’s or TROSA.
+If chairs need to be moved offsite and/or heavy equipment brought in (such as concert risers), you are required to use Storr Office Environments for moving services; contact Storr at 919-313-3890 or email@example.com.

 Student Groups—Student groups must follow all relevant event policies from Student Affairs.